 Hosting any software in the cloud will generate financial, operational, and technical benefits, and choosing to host your intranet in this way is no exception.

-From a financial point of view, paying for a SaaS licence to host your intranet in the cloud means you have no upfront costs; you can benefit from paying a manageable monthly subscription which covers all costs, including server spec, storage space, installation, maintenance, technical support, and the software itself.
+From a financial point of view, paying for a SaaS licence to host your intranet in the cloud means you have no upfront costs; you can benefit from paying a manageable monthly subscription which covers all costs.
+A cloud intranet tends to include server spec, storage space, installation, maintenance, technical support, and the software itself.